|Major Groups > Gilled Mushrooms > Pale-Spored > Oysters > Pleurotus populinus|

 by Michael Kuo

-Ecology: Saprobic; growing in shelf-like clusters on dead and living wood of Populus species, primarily quaking aspen; causing a white rot; spring, summer, and fall; widely distributed in northern and montane North America, throughout the range of the host trees.
-The illustrated and described collection is from Colorado.
+Ecology: Saprobic; growing in shelf-like clusters on dead and living wood of Populus species, primarily quaking aspen but also plains cottonwood; causing a white rot; spring, summer, and fall; widely distributed in northern and montane North America, throughout the range of the host trees.
+The illustrated and described collections are from Colorado.

 Cap: 4–17 cm; broadly convex, becoming flat or somewhat depressed; kidney-shaped to fan-shaped, or nearly circular if growing on the tops of logs; somewhat greasy when young and fresh; bald; whitish to pinkish gray or pale tan, without dark brown colorations; the margin incurved when young, later wavy.